MikeSkoe/nut-taal/README.md

 # **nut-taal**
-> A constructed language that is parsable by both computer and human.
+> An auxiliary constructed language that is parsable by both computer and human.
 Inspired by [mini language](https://minilanguage.com)

 ### A taste of the language:
 ## [Try it out](https://mikeskoe.github.io/nut-taal/)